 Students gathered around a laptop at the EMBER mock lab session

-Get a head start on your university career through our flexible, optional pre-university program designed to suit your needs.
+Get a head start on your university career through our flexible, optional virtual pre-university program designed to suit your needs.

-• Part 1: Online Modules
+• Online Modules (Self-Paced & Virtual)

-• Part 2: Live Tutorials & Info Sessions
+• Live Virtual Tutorials & Info Sessions

 an EMBER staff member and a student working around a computer.